neo4j-drivers/seabolt/README.md

 # Seabolt

 Seabolt is a Neo4j connector library for C.
+The library will support multiple versions of the Bolt protocol through the new _Connector API_ and will provide a base layer for a number of language drivers.

-This project is a work in progress and will support both Bolt v1 and v2 through the new _Connector API_.
+This project is a work in progress, therefore third party issues and contributions will not currently be accepted.

 ## Building